-On April 26, 2012 the Sunnyvale School District hosted the very first community collaborative breakfast meeting presented by Palo Alto Medical Foundation (PAMF).
-PAMF invited a variety of nonprofits to discuss forming a collaborative of partners who were committed to healthy eating and active living to support youth and their families in Sunnyvale.
+On April 26, 2012, the Sunnyvale School District hosted the very first community collaborative breakfast meeting presented by Palo Alto Medical Foundation (PAMF).
+PAMF invited a variety of nonprofits to discuss forming a group of partners who were committed to healthy eating and active living to support young people and their families in Sunnyvale.
 More than 40 people representing a broad spectrum of audiences showed up to join the conversation.
-Since the initial meeting, the Sunnyvale Collaborative has held regular meetings at different sites throughout the city, highlighting programs services, sites and resources available within the community.
+Since the initial meeting, the Sunnyvale Collaborative has held regular meetings at different sites throughout the city, highlighting program services, sites and resources available within the community.
 Additionally, representatives participate in our District Wellness Committee that also meets 3 times each year for planning and program evaluation.

-Our collaborative partners continue to meet throughout the year where we discuss and brainstorm new ideas that can continue to support health and wellness in our schools, and gives the opportunity to share many of the programs successes in our schools and community
+Our collaborative partners continue to meet throughout the year where we discuss and brainstorm new ideas that can continue to support health and wellness in our schools, and give the opportunity to share many of the programs' successes in our schools and community.

 Since 2006, we have evolved from no coordinated program of services in 2006, to a well developed district-wide system in 2013 with wellness plans for students at all schools that include: Annual 5-2-1-0 assemblies and poster contests; after-school sports programs, theater nutrition, puberty and anti bulling assemblies; Just Run-tracking miles; classroom GoNoodle brain breaks; walking Wednesdays; bike safety classes; parent nutrition education cooking classes; A-Z salad bars and no chocolate milk in our cafeterias; clear policy for healthy foods in the classrooms and at co-curricular activities; fitness contests, jog-a-thons and fitness goals set for each student by physical education staff.